TEL: 07368648709

 For example;

 For reactive and nervous dogs we can offer 1-2-1 walks with their dedicated walker.
 This is a walk with no other dogs, and can be arranged to take place in a private enclosed field that we work with locally, all we ask is the hire fee for the field to be covered.
+(Currently unavailable due to service being fully booked)

-Of course!
-We discuss details of timings at the initial 'meet and greet', where we will advise if specific timed walks are possible or what we would be able to offer for you.
-We will be open and transparent to ensure you are as well informed as possible.
+We will be able to advise if specific timed walks are possible or what we would be able to offer for you as close to this as possible.
+We are always open and transparent to ensure you are as well informed as possible.

-Yes.
-You will meet your dedicated walker at your 'meet and greet' appointment, if this person is ever unavailable, you will be notified ahead of time (where possible) and advised of who will be walking your dog on this occasion, with contact details of this person.
-When possible we also arrange for this team member to have a meet and greet in advance of cover, however this is not always possible with staff sickness and other things outside of our control.
+You will meet this/these team member/s at your 'meet and greet' appointment, if this person is ever unavailable, you will be notified ahead of time (when possible) and advised of who will be walking your dog on this occasion, with contact details of this person added to your dedicated WhatsApp Group Chat.

 We ask that our clients fill in the client information form to ensure all team members can be advised of the details regarding your dog and this information is shared ahead of the service.

-Unfortunately as we are often booked throughout the day, we are unable to guarantee contacting each client with updates of each walk/drop in directly.
 We do post pictures of each walk/service each day on our instagram and Facebook page for you to follow!

-We work with our clients wishes and ensure we get to know each pet to pair them with other dogs that are a good fit to them!
+We work with our clients wishes and ensure we get to know each pet to pair them with other dogs that are a good fit to them.

+We always assess suitability of walks during summer and warm weather spells.
+In warm weather we walk in wooded/shaded areas that are cool and/or have water present as well as providing our own drinking water for the dogs.
 In heatwaves or when weather is too warm for walks, we offer walks early morning and late afternoon/early evening when possible, alternatively we offer garden visits only, to ensure your pet is giving time to go to the toilet/feeding etc. We ask if you have any hoses, paddling pools, water toys etc to please provide these in the garden.

 A dog has never died from being denied a walk, however walking in hot weather could harm your dog.